waigania13/carmen/docs/addresses.md

 ## Address Features

-Address features can encode one or all of several different types of address like data.
+Address features can encode one or all of several different types of address-like data.
 These data types can include address points, interpolation lines, and/or intersections.

 Data types can be submitted to carmen individually, or for optimal use, combined together into features containing all three, based on geographic proximity/like street name.

-### Required Properties
+### Universal Properties

-To keep each section of the document most relevant, these are propeties that are required for any carmen/address feature and are included here once for simplicity.
+The following properties are universal for all carmen address-like features:

 - `id`
     - REQUIRED: An integer id unique accross features in this index